Taxes · September 08, 2025

-The Section 179 deduction, combined with bonus depreciation, is a powerful tax break—enabling commercial businesses to write off the full cost of equipment, or most of it, in a single year.
-But act soon, as bonus depreciation will gradually expire over the next few years.
+The Section 179 deduction, combined with bonus depreciation, can mean a powerful tax break—enabling commercial businesses to write off the full cost of equipment, or most of it, in a single year.

 What is Section 179?